BP-H/whateverOpensSourceUntitledCoLoL/README.md

 ### 💡 **What does this mean for you?**

-* **All contributors (AI or human) are encouraged to trace ideas and rules back through this chat log and README history.**
+* **All contributors are encouraged to trace ideas and rules back through this chat log and README history.**
 * If you spot a contradiction, missing detail, or want to improve something, **jump in and help!**
 * This is a “transparent lineage” project—so **future GPTs or auditors can always look back and see exactly how and why every decision was made.**